Air Force Basic Training, Day by Day

 It takes more than eight weeks of long days to create an airman.
 And those days begin, by the way, at 4:45 A.M.
 The mission and vision statements of the Air Force Basic Military Training Command put it succinctly:

-Mission: "Transform civilians into motivated, disciplined warrior Airmen with the foundation to serve in the world's greatest Air Force."
+Mission: "Transform civilians into a motivated, disciplined warrior Airmen with the foundation to serve in the world's greatest Air Force."

 Vision: "Develop the next generation of Airmen who embody absolute professionalism."